Back to: C#.NET Tutorials For Beginners and Professionals

 - GetFiles(): This method returns a file list from the current directory.
 It returns an array of type System.IO.FileInfo.

-- MoveTo(string destDirName): This method is used to move a DirectoryInfo instance and its contents to a new path.
+- MoveTo(string destDirName): This method moves a DirectoryInfo instance and its contents to a new path.
 The parameter destDirName specifies the name and path to which to move this directory.
 The destination cannot be another disk volume or a directory with an identical name.
 It can be an existing directory to which you want to add this directory as a subdirectory.

 - SetAccessControl(DirectorySecurity directorySecurity): This method is used to set access control list (ACL) entries described by a DirectorySecurity object.
 The parameter directorySecurity specifies an object that describes an ACL entry to apply to the directory described by the path parameter.

-- ToString(): It returns the original path that was passed by the user.
+- ToString(): It returns the original path that the user passed.

 Create a new directory in C#: